Rajasthan Institute of Engineering and Technology: Extracurricular activities

 Cultural Society- For co-curricular activities, a cultural society was established in 2001.
 It conducts activities like quizzes, debates, seminars, extempore presentations, group discussions, and dance competitions.

 Literary Club Hogwarts is an organization of students that conducts group discussions, mock interviews, debates, and quizzes for the personality and communication skill development of students.

 National Service Scheme- NSS students participate in national programs like anti-dowry and AIDS prevention programs.

 Technical Society of RIET Technodiction is a national-level tech fest that organizes tech events like technical quizzes, paper presentations, software presentations, and hardware.

-Sports Club RIET students are encouraged to participate in sports.
-There are facilities for cricket, volleyball, basketball, table tennis & badminton.
+Sports Club There are facilities for cricket, volleyball, basketball, table tennis & badminton.

 Student Activity Centre RIET's Novel initiative is to harbor and harness the talent, leadership skills, and organizational skills of its student and utilize it for the all-around development of every individual within its being.
 SAC is not an organization but it is an open forum inviting everyone.
-It not only provides students with activities and platforms, but it also teaches them to win and add meaning to their efforts and dreams.
+In addition to giving students access to resources and opportunities, it also teaches them how to succeed and give their efforts and aspirations purpose.
 SAC received appreciation and recommendations from the government and different sections of society.